ndipatri/ComposeZeroTo98/README.md

 >Remember, we did this as a means of getting our live system to a known state.
 >Since we using mocks, we are disconnected from the live system and ***no longer have to do this***.

->The ‘UI polling’ feature of Kapsresso is no longer necessary, but we keep using it for other features it provides.
+>The ‘UI polling’ feature of our try/catch block is no longer necessary, but we keep using it for other features it provides.

 Run the test to show that we now have an end-to-end test of our application with the external dependency mocked.